 ‘As sex workers we need the full decriminalisation of sex work, and the right to be regulated in the same way as other workers in Queensland’, Elena Jeffreys from Respect Inc said today.
 ‘The current regime of police entrapment, criminal penalties, fines and heavy restrictions on sex work in Queensland affects us all and also has a disproportionate impact on sex workers who are already marginalised.
 Research shows that migrant sex workers, male sex workers, trans sex workers, and private and brothel sex workers who have been the victims of crime are all disadvantaged by licensing.
 Only decriminalisation will remedy the imbalance.’

-‘Queensland has had more than 18 years of this model and we have suffered its devastating effects on our community’, Erica Magenta of Scarlet Alliance concluded.
+‘Queensland has had more than 18 years of this model and we have suffered its devastating effects on our community’, KiKi of Scarlet Alliance concluded.
 ‘We will no longer accept being treated like second-class citizens.
 Experts from legal, health and industrial rights groups agree that sex work in Queensland must be removed from the Criminal Code and decriminalised, taking police out of the regulatory role.’

 ‘The evidence clearly shows that decriminalisation is the world-renowned, best practice model for sex work.
 Decriminalisation facilitates higher rates of compliance, minimises opportunities for corruption and exploitation, increases transparency of the industry and most importantly, improves safety for sex workers’, said Leanne Melling from SWOP NT.